stm32duino/wiki_contrib/HardwareTimer-library.md

 ```C++
     detachInterrupt()
 ```
+> [!NOTE]
-[[/img/Note-icon.png|alt="Note"]] Once the timer is started with the callback enabled you can disable and enable the callback through `detachInterrupt` and `attachInterrupt` freely, how many times you want.
+> Once the timer is started with the callback enabled you can disable and enable the callback through `detachInterrupt` and `attachInterrupt` freely, how many times you want.
 However, if the first `resume` (= timer start) is done without **before** calling `attachInterrupt`, the HardwareTimer will **not** be able to attach the interrupt later (for performance reasons the timer will be started with interrupts disabled)

 If you detach and attach interrupts while the timer is running, starting from version 1.8.0, you can also know if there's a callback already attached (without the need to track it externally) through the method
 ```C++